mreveil/seing/doc/source/using.rst

 **calculate_derivatives** (*optional*)
    Whether or not to calculate fingerprint derivatives.
-If yes, derivatives are added to the fingerprint.
+If true, derivatives are added to the fingerprint.
 Please see documentation of your specific fingerprint for whether or not derivatives are supported and if so, how they are calculated and incorporated to the fingerprint vector or matrix.
-      * yes
+      * true
-      * no (*default*)
+      * false (*default*)

 **ndirections** (*required*)
     The number of derivative componenets to calculate (see directions below)